Masculinizing Chin Augmentation & Reshaping - FTM Facial Gender Confirmation Surgery

 The male chin is typically more square than the female chin

-Masculinizing chin augmentation for gender confirmation involves altering the size, projection, and profile of the chin to add width and length as needed – to create a squarer, more masculine-looking profile.
+Masculinizing chin augmentation for female-to-male (FTM) gender confirmation involves altering the size, projection, and profile of the chin to add width and length as needed – to create a squarer, more masculine-looking profile.
 The procedure is typically performed within the set of procedures that make up facial gender confirmation surgery and is often combined with other lower-face procedures such as chin contouring, jaw reshaping, and possibly even jaw augmentation.
 During the procedure, any pre-existing congenital asymmetries may also be eliminated to increase the overall symmetry of the face resulting in an aesthetically pleasing masculine appearance to the chin.

 How is Masculinizing Chin surgery performed?